Ancient Olympia Private Half Day Tour from Katakolon Port

 Overall Safety Rating: Generally safe

-Olympia is generally safe for tourists, with low crime rates.
-However, as with any tourist destination, it's important to take basic precautions to protect yourself and your belongings.
+Katakolo is a generally safe destination for travelers, with low crime rates and a welcoming atmosphere.
+However, as with any destination, it's important to take basic safety precautions and be aware of your surroundings.

 Important Precautions:

-• • Be cautious of strangers offering unsolicited help or services
+• • Be cautious of strangers approaching you with petitions or distractions

 Getting there